 Owners of properties that have been approved for certification under this program will receive an official certification letter that must be submitted with their tax return if claiming the state income tax credit.
 If the application for certification has been rejected, the response letter from the Department will state that insufficient Conservation Purposes were met and/or that value estimates were determined to be invalid.
-Certification applications that have been rejected based on erroneous or insufficient information may be revised and resubmitted for consideration by the Department.
-All such resubmissions will be reviewed within 90 days of receipt.
+Certification applications that have been rejected based on erroneous or insufficient information may be revised and resubmitted for consideration by the Department and the SPC.
+If SPC approval requires more than 90 days, notification will be provided directly after SPC approval.
 The application fee already paid will serve as the fee for the re-submission.
 No refunds are made for rejected applications.